- Audio RSA Audio Services

 Search our directory

-“This is the worst Seder ever!”
+NEW YORK “This is the worst Seder ever!”
 Jon Stewart joked in mock-e.phperation.
 On the Wednesday before Passover--and during New York International Auto Week--Swedish car company Volvo celebrated its 75th anniversary with a flashy event at Times Square Studios.
 The Comedy Central comedian's anxiety was shared throughout the room as the crowd of auto industry journalists and photographers eagerly anticipated the arrival of Irv “The Two-Million-Mile Man” Gordon, who had driven almost two million miles in the same 1966 Volvo P1800, and supposedly reached his actual two millionth mile upon his entrance to the party.

 Crowds of teenagers and tourists gathered outside the ground floor of Times Square Studios (the home of ABC's Good Morning America), which had two of its front walls removed so Gordon could drive directly into the studio.
 On the second floor, guests mingled and relaxed on gray and orange cube seats and black leather sofas in a background of white draping--what Stewart described as an ”Ikea romper room” look.
 Caterwaiters dressed in mechanic uniforms served Ulrika's Swedish hors d'oeuvres like gravlax and potato cakes with Swedish caviar and lingonberry cocktails.